COMPOSITIONS

 The September Vision (1984) - for Javanese gamelan, bamboo rattle (angklung), Chinese erhu, and female vocalist; Text: W.S.
 Merwin

-Small of My Back (1990) – for American gamelan instruments, suling, kendhang, and harmonizer (with Jon Keliehor, Signy Jakobsdottir, and Tom Fallat)
+Small of My Back (1990) – for American gamelan instruments, suling, kendhang, and harmonizer (with Jon Keliehor, Signy Jakobsdottir, and Tom Fallat); no score

-Tsuki (The Moon) (2008) – for voice with Javanese gamelan; Text: Zen master Dogen
+Tsuki (The Moon) (2008) – for voice with selected Javanese gamelan instruments; text by Zen master Dogen Kigen

 Vocal Music